 Hospitals offer educational courses that can give your family and caregivers the insight needed to help manage this new situation.

 The main change is learning to frequently check and adjust blood glucose levels (also called "blood sugar").
 It may need checking 10 to 12 times a day.
-How much insulin your child needs will depend on the timing of meals, the types of food eaten, and her activity levels.
+How much insulin your child needs will depend on the timing of meals, the types of food eaten, and their activity levels.

 It can take a bit of math skill to keep blood sugar levels within a healthy range.
 But it will get easier with practice.
-Even if you make a mistake, once you learn the symptoms of how your child reacts when her levels are too low or high, you’ll know how to fix it.
+Even if you make a mistake, once you learn the symptoms of how your child reacts when their levels are too low or high, you’ll know how to fix it.

 "The math was freaky at first, but there are so many tools to help," says Lisa Sterling, who found out her daughter (now 17) had type 1 when she was 11.
 Logs, meters, and online trackers will help you stay on top of things.